-After calibration, if the analog input exceeds positive full scale, the converter outputs all 1s.
-If the analog input is less than negative full scale, then the device outputs all 0s.
+After calibration, if the analog input exceeds positive full scale, the converter will output all 1s.
+If the analog input is less than negative full scale, then the device will output all 0s.

-$^{2}$ These calibration and span limits apply provided the absolute voltage on the analog inputs does not exceed AVDD + 30 mV or go more negative than AGND - 30 mV.
+These calibration and span limits apply provided the absolute voltage on the analog inputs does not exceed AVDD + 30 mV or go more negative than AGND -

+30 mV.
 The offset calibration limit applies to both the unipolar zero point and the bipolar zero point.

-Assumes CLK Bit of setup register is set to correct status corresponding to the master clock frequency.
+Assumes CLK Bit of Setup Register is set to correct status corresponding to the master clock frequency.

-When using a crystal or ceramic resonator across the MCLK pins as the clock source for the device, the DVDD current and power dissipation will vary depending on the crystal or resonator type (see the Clocking and Oscillator Circuit section).
+When using a crystal or ceramic resonator across the MCLK pins as the clock source for the device, the DVDD current and power dissipation will vary depending on the crystal or resonator type (see Clocking and Oscillator Circuit section).

-Measured at dc and applies in the selected pass-band.
-PSRR at 50 Hz exceeds 120 dB with filter notches of 25 Hz or 50 Hz.
-PSRR at 60 Hz exceeds 120 dB with filter notches of 20 Hz or 60 Hz.
+Measured at dc and applies in the selected passband.
+PSRR at 50 Hz will exceed 120 dB with filter notches of 25 Hz or 50 Hz.
+PSRR at 60 Hz will exceed 120 dB with filter notches of 20 Hz or 60 Hz.

 PSRR depends on gain.
-Gain of 1:85 dB typical; gain of 2:90 dB typical; gains of 32 and 128:95 dB typical.
+Gain of 1: 85 dB typ; Gain of 2: 90 dB typ; Gains of 32 and 128: 95 dB typ.

 If the external master clock continues to run in standby mode, the standby current increases to 50 μA typical.
-When using a crystal or ceramic resonator across the MCLK pins as the clock source for the device, the internal oscillator continues to run in standby mode and the power dissipation depends on the crystal or resonator type (see the Standby Mode section).
+When using a crystal or ceramic resonator across the MCLK pins as the clock source for the device, the internal oscillator continues to run in standby mode and the power dissipation depends on the crystal or resonator type (see Standby Mode section).

-TIMING CHARACTERISTICS

-$DV{DD} = 3 V$ to 5.25 V; $AV{DD} = 3 V$ to 5.25 V; AGND = DGND = 0 V; $f{CLKIN} = 2.4576 MHz$ ; Input Logic 0 = 0 V, Logic $1 = DV{DD}$ , unless otherwise noted.
+TIMING CHARACTERISTICS ( $DV{DD} = +3 V$ to +5.25 V; $AV{DD} = +3 V$ to +5.25 V; AGND = DGND = 0 V; $f{CLKIN} = 2.4576$ MHz; Input Logic 0 = 0 V, Logic $1 = DV{DD}$ , unless otherwise noted)